 (2) Represents the number of threshold, target and maximum potential future payouts under the PSUs awarded under our Amended and Restated 2010 Omnibus Equity Incentive Plan (the "2010 Plan").
 The Company no longer makes grants under the 2010 Plan, following stockholder approval of the 2021 Plan in May 2021.
 PSUs are eligible to become earned PSUs based on the Company's TSR relative to the TSR of the Comparator Group (as defined above) over the Performance Period (as defined above).
 The number of PSUs that is earned is determined based on the Company's relative ranking between the 25th and the 80th percentiles of the Comparator Group's TSR results.
-Amounts in the threshold column (50% of the target award) reflect the number of PSUs that would be earned if threshold performance were achieved (a TSR percentile rank at 25%); amounts in the target column (100% of the target award) reflect the number of PSUs that would be earned if target award) reflect the number of PSUs that would be earned if target award) reflect the number of PSUs that would be earned if target award) reflect the number of PSUs that would be earned if target award) reflect the number of PSUs that would be earned if target award) reflect the number of PSUs that would be earned if target award) reflect the number of PSUs that would be earned if maximum performance were achieved (a TSR percentile rank at 50%); and amounts in the maximum column (200% of the target award) reflect the number of PSUs that would be earned if maximum performance were achieved (a TSR percentile rank at or above 80%).
-The number of PSUs earned between threshold level.
+Amounts in the threshold column (50% of the target award) reflect the number of PSUs that would be earned if threshold performance were achieved (a TSR percentile rank at 25%); amounts in the target column (100% of the target award) reflect the number of PSUs that would be earned if target performance were achieved (a TSR percentile rank at 50%); and amounts in the maximum column (200% of the target award) reflect the number of PSUs that would be earned if maximum performance were achieved (a TSR percentile rank at or above 80%).
+The number of PSUs earned between threshold, target and maximum performance levels is interpolated on a straight-line basis.
+No PSUs will be earned if performance is below the threshold level.
 The number of earned PSUs is capped at 100% of the target award if the Company's TSR is negative during the Performance Period.
-Earned PSUs become vested on the later of the third anniversary of the grant date and the date on which the Compensation Committee determines the level of achievement of the performance criteria associated with the award and the number of PSUs that have become earned under the awa
+Earned PSUs become vested on the later of the third anniversary of the grant date and the date on which the Compensation Committee determines the level of achievement of the performance criteria associated with the award and the number of PSUs that have become earned under the award agreement.

 - (3) Represents the number of RSUs awarded under our 2010 Plan.
-Except as described in Note (5) below, RSUs are scheduled to vest over a threeyear period in equal tranches, with the first tranche scheduled to vest on the first anniversary of the grant date. - (4) Represents the grant date fair value of PSUs and RSUs, in each case computed in accordance with FASB ASC Topic 718, and in the case of PSUs, based on the probable outcome of the performance conditions associated with such awards on the grant date.
+Except as described in Note (5) below, RSUs are scheduled to vest over a three-year period in equal tranches, with the first tranche scheduled to vest on the first anniversary of the grant date. - (4) Represents the grant date fair value of PSUs and RSUs, in each case computed in accordance with FASB ASC Topic 718, and in the case of PSUs, based on the probable outcome of the performance conditions associated with such awards on the grant date.
 The aggregate grant date fair value of RSUs was determined using the closing price of the Common Stock on the grant date.
 See Note (1) to the Summary Compensation Table above. - (5) These awards vest over a two-year period in eight tranches, with 14.40% of the total number of shares having vested on each of May 25, 2021, August 25, 2021 and November 25, 2021; 7.95% of the total number of shares having vested on February 25, 2022; 7.95% of the total number of shares scheduled to vest on each of May 25, 2022, August 25, 2022 and November 25, 2022; and 25.00% of the total number of shares scheduled to vest on February 25, 2023.